Jabulani Elephant Care Crisis Fund

-With the onset of global travel bans and COVID-19 Lockdown in South Africa, our responsibilities remain the same in caring for and feeding these special animals.
+With the onset of global travel bans and COVID-19 Lockdown in South Africa, their responsibilities remain the same in caring for and feeding these special animals.

-We have always relied on tourism to our lodge to help cover the costs of providing exceptional care for the rescued elephants, to feeding, protecting and caring for the herd that has come to be such an incredible story of survival and love in Africa, as the herd continues to thrive and to accept new orphans who have lost their own herds.
+They have always relied on tourism to their Jabulani Safari lodge to help cover the costs of providing exceptional care for the rescued elephants, to feeding, protecting and caring for the herd that has come to be such an incredible story of survival and love in Africa, as the herd continues to thrive and to accept new orphans who have lost their own herds.

 The conservation of elephants has become more and more vital in recent years as the poaching epidemic started to rise dramatically, compared to previous decades.
 The detrimental effects of the human-elephant conflict, including poaching, can be seen on the ground with the increased number of displaced or abandoned elephant orphans.
 Khanyisa at HERD is an example of this, having been abandoned after a vicious snare used by poachers trapped and brutally injured her.

 The increased threat of poaching has especially been looming over them during the COVID-19 Lockdowns that have caused many people to lose income and jobs, and to seek out other means of making a living.
 The reported poaching attacks on wildlife have been increasing during this time.
 Our responsibility to support the rescued Jabulani herd and HERD orphanage continue, but so does the need to keep the orphanage and Jabulani herd afloat and ready should the need arise to take in other orphans or elephants in need.
 The resources to do so, however, have dwindled with the block on tourism and fundraising remains a vital and the key way to maintain our work in elephant conservation on the ground.